ckeditor/ckeditor5/docs/updating/updating-ckeditor-5.md

 ### Example

-Imagine that you use the editor version 30.0.0 and you want to update it to version 31.0.0.
+Imagine that you use the editor in and older version and you want to update it to the current {@var ckeditor5-version} version.

-The first step is to identify changes introduced with the 31.0.0 version, so you navigate to the [changelog section for version 31.0.0](https://github.com/ckeditor/ckeditor5/blob/master/CHANGELOG.md#3100-2021-10-25).
-The release introduced one major breaking change:
+The first step is to identify changes introduced since the old version, so you navigate update guides (found on the left) to identify any possible breaking changes between the old version and the current.
+These guides will navigate you through any necessary code changes.

-{@img assets/img/updating-changelog.png 778 Breaking change in the changelog.}

-The change affects the {@link features/html-embed HTML embed feature}, so if you used this feature's API in your project, it should be reviewed.
-Fortunately, the {@link updating/update-to-31#update-to-ckeditor-5-v3100 migration guide for version 31.0.0} explains what should be updated in your code!

 <info-box>
 	It is recommended to update regularly.
 Sometimes, however, it could happen that you skip a few releases and need to update to a non-adjacent version.
 In such a case, remember to verify the changelog and migration guides for **all** missing versions, not only the one you are updating to.